paquettm/420-302-VA_A23/LAB_ESP32_MQTT.md

    - The `name` variable combines a client name prefix with the ESP32's MAC address to create a unique client identifier.

 6. **Upload the Code:**
    - Select your ESP32 board from the "Tools" > "Board" menu.
+(You probably have an `ESP32 Dev Module`)
    - Select the correct COM port under the "Tools" > "Port" menu.
    - Click the "Upload" button (right arrow) to upload the code to the ESP32.